FOLLOW US ON SOCIAL MEDIA

 Babies Can Hear in the Womb

-The Uterus Expands Quite A Bit
+The Uterus Expands Significantly

-Babies Have Taste Buds In The Womb
+Babies Develop Taste Buds in the Womb

 Schedule An Appointment